SEE ALL REVIEWS & COMMENTS

 People often ask me the question, what is Ayurveda?
-Ayurveda is an ancient approach to health and wellness from India.
-What makes Ayurveda so unique is that it studies your body's reaction to foods.
+Ayurveda is a theory of medicine based on habits and imbalances developed in ancient India.
+What makes Ayurveda so unique is that it studies your body's reactions to foods, and interprets them medicinally.
 Not the biochemical reaction, which is western medicine's approach, but your experience of food.
 In other words, Ayurveda studies how food makes you feel after you swallow it.
 Most Ayurveda practitioners can talk at length about how your experience of watermelon, for example, might differ from cantaloupe.
 Ayurveda has a rich vocabulary to help you become aware of how your body reacts to food, so you can select foods that make you feel better.

-Another benefit of Ayurveda is how it puts all of your signs and symptoms in perspective, into a framework that includes your whole body, mind, & spiritual life.
+Another benefit of Ayurveda is how it puts all of your signs and symptoms into perspective, into a framework that includes your whole body and mental outlook.
 What does this mean?
 Usually people make a list of problems they want to address and then try to fix them one by one.
-Ayurveda takes a step back, analyzes the list as a whole, and looks at how your symptoms are interrelated.
-Ayurveda takes a categorical approach, fitting your health problems into 1,2, or 3 patterns.
+Ayurveda takes a step back, analyzes the list as a whole, and looks at how your symptoms are interrelated - literally how your symptoms are rooted in a habitual state of imbalance.
+Ayurveda takes a categorical approach, finding the 1,2 or 3 patterns matching your health problems.
 This has the advantage that, instead of having 20 answers to 20 problems, Ayurveda finds 2-3 elegant solutions that address all of your problems across the board, greatly simplifying your health and well being.

 You may have heard about Ayurvedic body types or doshas as they are called.
 This is also an example of Ayurveda's categorical approach.
 Ayurveda looks at your body's shape, size, bone structure, appetite, and food cravings.
 Then Ayurveda tries to explain what these characteristics say about your body as a whole by matching these characteristics into one of three body types: Vata, Pitta, or Kapha.
 Starting with your body type, Ayurveda tries to predict your body's reaction to food and lifestyle choices, your strengths and weaknesses, your emotional tendencies, and the types of remedies likely to work for you.